Table of Contents

 ldconfig(8).

-In your PLIST
+In your PLIST, include only

 the .la